mutyonok/todo-app-course/README.md

-# TODO LIST APPLICATION - 7 DAY PROJECT ROADMAP
+# TODO LIST APPLICATION - 7 DAY PROJECT

 By the end of 7 days, you'll have a fully functional, deployed todo list application with: